THEXN/TShock/Installation-Instructions.md

 1. Download the latest package of TShock from the [TShock Downloads](https://github.com/TShock/TShock/archives/master).
 2. Download the [TShock API](http://dl.dropbox.com/u/29760911/TerrariaServerAPI.rar).
 3. Extract all files from both archives into the same folder.
 In this example, we'll use **C:\TShock**.
-4. Copy an existing version of TerrariaServer.exe (1.0.5) into C:\TShock.
+4. Copy an existing version of TerrariaServer.exe into C:\TShock.
+If you don't have a working copy of TerrariaServer.exe, [download it here](http://www.mediafire.com/file/xrkw1idexcwbuk5/TerrariaServer.zip).

 ## Install
-1. In C:\TShock, run TerrariaServerPatcher.exe as an Administrator (Right click -> Select "Run as Administrator")
+1. In C:\TShock, run **TerrariaServerPatcher.exe** as an Administrator (Right click -> Select "Run as Administrator")
- * Note: a "TerrariaServer hash not found" error can be solved by retrieving a fresh TerrariaServer.exe from Step #4.
+ * _Note: a "TerrariaServer hash not found" error can be solved by retrieving a fresh TerrariaServer.exe from Step #4._
- * If you don't have a working copy of TerrariaServer.exe, [download it here](http://www.mediafire.com/file/xrkw1idexcwbuk5/TerrariaServer.zip).
 2. Wait until the program reports "Success", then close the program.

 ## Become an Admin
-1. Run TerrariaServerAPI.exe.
+1. Run **TerrariaServerAPI.exe**.
+This is your server.
+TerrariaServer.exe should not be used.
 2. Select the world you want to use or create a new one.
 3. After selecting your world, you will be asked for input on 3 settings: Max players, Server port, and Server password.
- * You may hit your ENTER key at each input to select the default setting in parenthesis ().
+ * _Note: Default settings are: Max players (8), Server port (7777), and Server password (none).
+You may hit your ENTER key at each input to select the default setting in parenthesis ()._
- * Default settings are: Max players (8), Server port (7777), and Server password (none).
 4. Once the server starts the console window will have the following message: **To become superadmin, join the game and type /auth [authcode]**
 5. Run Terraria.exe, join your server, and enter: **/auth [authcode]**.
 This will give you the ability to create a user account on the server, giving you access to all commands.
- * Note: In order to join your own server, you can enter: **localhost** or **127.0.0.1** (which are the same thing - assuming the server is being run on the same machine that you run Terraria), or you can use your own External IP address, which can be found simply by going to a website such as [WhatIsMyIP.com](http://www.whatismyip.com/).
+ * _Note: In order to join your own server, you can enter: **localhost** or **127.0.0.1** (which are the same thing - assuming the server is being run on the same machine that you run Terraria), or you can use your own External IP address, which can be found simply by going to a website such as [WhatIsMyIP.com](http://www.whatismyip.com/)._
 6. Next, enter: **/user add [username]:[password] superadmin**
- * Example: **/user add john:qwerty superadmin**
- * Remember to include the colon "**:**" between the username and password.
+ * Example: **/user add john:qwerty superadmin** (remember to include the colon "**:**" between the username and password)
 7. Log in with the superadmin user you just created by entering: **/login [username] [password]** (without a colon)
  * Example: **/login john qwerty**
 8. Finally, to remove the "auth" message on server startup, enter: **/auth-verify**